djbender/djbender.com/source/_posts/2012-08-25-announcing-djbender-com.markdown

 running on [Heroku][3] (free!) and since all the content lives in markdown files, there's no database required.
 And that's part of the secret of this system: static html is as fast as it gets.
-In a way, Ocotopress (but more specifically Jekyll) let's me have my dynamic code cake and eat it too!
+In a way, Ocotopress (but more specifically Jekyll) lets me have my dynamic code cake and eat it too!

 I'm hoping the new domain name (a .com!) and blogging system will allow me to get some more writing done.
-I don't have any finacial incentive to write but I believe that writing helps me develop my ideas in the rest of my life and work so there is definite intagible value to the process.
+I don't have any financial incentive to write but I believe that writing helps me develop my ideas in the rest of my life and work so there is definite intangible value to the process.
 We'll see if that comes to pass, I've certainly said similar things in the past.

-The one downside to this system is that it *really* gives me a lot of fiddley knobs to play with since it is a fully custom system.
+The one downside to this system is that it *really* gives me a lot of fiddle-y knobs to play with since it is a fully custom system.
 There will be some modifications coming to the styles, as it's a little too muted for my tastes right now.